-Under number one, in the macrosopical, the microscopical, the telescopical application, man is thrown forward under the impact: Establish a precedent, Act!
+Under number one, man is thrown forward under the impact: Establish a precedent, Act!
 Become the agent of something not yet in existence except through you.
 Under number three, the agent has disappeared behind the act, the doer behind the fact which now is transmitted and recorded for posterity.
 Number two describes our state in the doing, the mixed feelings, the lyrics of the situation between becoming the agent and having established the act.
 And four classifies that which has required, moved and gone on record, by analysis.
 In this way, the individual's attitudes in speaking have furnished us with one universal terminology for all processes of the spirit.
+The cycle of:

-The cycle of prejective subjective trajective objective applies to the greatest and the smallest and the human phenomena of speech and thought.
+prejective subjective trajective objective

+applies to the greatest and the smallest and all the human phenomena of speech and thought.